Evovest/NeuroTreeModels.jl/docs/src/design.md

 Highlighted in green is the decision path taken for a given sample.
 It goes into `depth` number of binary decisions, resulting in the path `node1 → node3 → leaf3`.

-One way to view the role of the decision nodes is to provide an index of the leaf prediction to fetch (index `3` in the figure).
-Such indexing view is applicable given that node routing relies a hard conditions: it's either `true` or `false`.
+One way to view the role of the decision nodes (gray background) is to provide an index of the leaf prediction to fetch (index `3` in the figure).
+Such indexing view is applicable given that node routing relies on hard conditions: either `true` or `false`.

-An alternative perspective that we will adopt here is that tree nodes collectively provide weights associated to each leaf.
-A tree prediction is the weighted sum of the leaf's value and those leaf weights.
+An alternative perspective that we adopt here is that tree nodes collectively provide weights associated to each leaf.
+A tree prediction becomes the weighted sum of the leaf's values and the leaf's weights.
 In regular decision trees, since all conditions are binary, leaf weights take the form of a mask.
 In the above example, the mask is `[0, 0, 1, 0]`.

 By relaxing these these hard condition into soft ones, the mask takes the form of a probability vector associated to each leaf, where `∑(leaf_weights) = 1` and where each each `leaf_weight` element is `[0, 1]`.
+A tree prediction can be obtained as the folloing dot product: `leaf_values' *  leaf_weights`.

 The following illustrate how a basic decision tree is represented as a single differentiable tree within NeuroTree: